cameronaffleck/EosTCP-Dynamic-RadioRF/README.md

 This sketch fires TCP OSC messages to trigger Macros on the Eos console.
 This sketch checks it has received a reply within a specified time.
 If a reply has not been received, this sketch pings the console, and if a reply is still not received, the sketch disconnects from the console.

-RF Functionality is only enabled when IP address is selected.
+RF Functionality is only enabled when device is successfully subscribed to Eos.

 ## Parts: